 A landlord will usually take a deposit from a tenant when letting a property to cover the cost of any damage caused to the property by the tenant.
 Where a property is let on an assured shorthold tenancy, the tenants’ deposit must be placed in an official tenancy deposit scheme.

 The purpose of the deposit is to cover items such as damage to the property that extends beyond normal wear and tear.
 The items covered by the security deposit should be stated in the letting agreement.

 The deposit charged cannot now exceed five weeks of rent.
 But the question here is are rental deposits taxable?

 Is it taxable?

-The extent to which the deposit is included as income of the rental business depends on whether all or part of the deposit is retained by the landlord.
+The extent to which the rent deposit is included as income of the rental business depends on whether all or part of the deposit is retained by the landlord.
 In a straightforward case where a security deposit is taken by the landlord, held for the period of the tenancy, and returned to the tenant at the end of the rental period, the deposit is not included as income of the property rental business.

 However, if at the end of the tenancy agreement the landlord retains all or part of the deposit to cover damage to the property, cleaning costs, or other similar expenses, the amount retained is included as income of the property rental business.
 The retained deposit is a receipt of the business in the same way as rent received from the tenant.
 However, the actual costs incurred by the landlord in making good the damage or having the property professionally cleaned are deducted in computing the profits of the business.

-The retained deposit is reflected as rental income of the property rental business for the period in which decision to retain the deposit is taken, rather than for the period in which the deposit was initially collected from the tenant.
+The retained deposit is reflected as rental income of the property rental business for the period in which the decision to retain the deposit is taken, rather than for the period in which the deposit was initially collected from the tenant.